 What is a Transaction?

-- Business to Person disbursements
+- Merchant to Person disbursements

-- Person to Business collections
+- Person to Merchant collections

 Overview

 Creating a transaction involves initiating a fund transfer between two parties — a payer (sender) and a payee (recipient).
 Both parties must be onboarded and must have valid, connected bank accounts within the GrailPay system.
-When a transaction is successfully created, the API returns a uniqueuuid
+When a transaction is successfully created, the API returns a uniqueuuid that can be used to track its status or

 retrieve its details later.